André Sordet: Retreat and dismissal

-Sordet was then under the direct command of Joseph Gallieni, Military governor of Paris, from 1 September to 4 September.
+Sordet was part of the Paris garrison (Joseph Gallieni, Military governor of Paris) from 1 September to 4 September.
 He crossed the Seine between Mantes and Melun on 3 September.
-He was then again placed under the command of Sixth Army from 5 September, and was ordered to collect his troops together by 7 September in the region of Longjumeau-Brunoy, whilst the Provisional Cavalry Division moved east of Paris.
+He was then again placed under the command of the Sixth Army from 5 September, and was ordered to collect his troops together by 7 September in the region of Longjumeau–Brunoy, whilst the Provisional Cavalry Division moved east of Paris.
 In the space of a month, the corps had covered close to 1,500 km.

-On 8 September, during the Battle of the Ourcq (part of the First Battle of the Marne), Sordet tried to envelop the northern flank of von Kluck's German First Army via the Bargny Plateau.
+On 8 September, during the Battle of the Ourcq (part of the First Battle of the Marne), Sordet tried to envelop the northern flank of the 1st Army via the Bargny Plateau.
 His three divisions left their bivouacs around Nanteuil-le-Haudouin around dawn, approaching Lévignen.
 Sordet was dismissed by Joffre that day for having previously withdrawn his exhausted troops for rest and refitting.
-After the news filtered out that Sordet had been sacked (he was replaced by General Bridoux, formerly commander of 5th Cavalry Division), 1st and 3rd Cavalry Divisions attacked but gave up at dusk and returned to bivouacs to feed and water their horses.
-Over the next two days 5th Cavalry Division would conduct a long distance raid, almost capturing von Kluck and First Army HQ at Vendrest.
+After the news filtered out that Sordet had been sacked (he was replaced by General Bridoux, formerly commander of 5th Cavalry Division), the 1st Cavalry Division and 3rd Cavalry Division attacked but gave up at dusk and returned to bivouacs to feed and water their horses.
+Over the next two days the 5th Cavalry Division conducted a long distance raid, almost capturing Kluck and the First Army HQ at Vendrest.

 Sordet was one of fifty one French general officers who were relieved of their commands by Joffre in the first weeks of the war.
-Many were posted to the provincial garrison town of Limoges, and the verb limoger as a result still means "to be dismissed" in French; however, Sordet was appointed Inspector-General of Cavalry Depots with an office initially in Orleans and by April 1916, in Paris.
+Many were posted to the provincial garrison town of Limoges, and the verb limoger still means "to be dismissed"; Sordet was appointed Inspector-General of Cavalry Depots with an office initially in Orleans and by April 1916, in Paris.
 He was retired from active service in February 1917 and posted to the reserve in April 1917.